 English and Literacy at The Roebuck School

 Phonics is taught in a highly structured programme of daily lessons across FS/KS1 and KS2 in groups differentiated according to children’s phonic awareness and development.
-The Letters and Sound programme is followed, providing a synthetic approach to the teaching of phonics.
-This is supplemented by Floppy Phonics, Education City, Espresso and other ICT games.
+The Letters and Sound programme is followed with fidelity, providing a synthetic approach to the teaching of phonics.
+This scheme is supported by our robust progression document developed alongside the Lancashire Literacy team.

 Each session gives an opportunity for children to revisit their previous experience, be taught new skills, practise together and apply what they have learned.